adamstallard/grunt-vows-runner/README.md

 * Run suites in the same [target](http://gruntjs.com/configuring-tasks#task-configuration-and-targets) concurrently.
 * Set options at the target level.
-* Set the ``isolate`` option at the suite and target level, and run isolated and non-isolated suites concurrently.
 * Disable groups of tests at the target level

 ###Differences from the vows command-line runner